rserota/wad/README.md

 <h3>Microphone Input</h3>

 You can also use microphone input as the source for a Wad.
-You can apply reverb or filters to the microphone input, but you cannot apply an envelope or filter envelope, since microphone Wads aren't triggered by the <code>play()</code> method.
-If a Wad uses the microphone as the source, it will constantly stream the mic input through all applied effects (filters, reverb, etc) and out through your speakers or headphones.
+You can apply reverb or filters to the microphone input, but you cannot apply an envelope or filter envelope.
+If a Wad uses the microphone as the source, it will constantly stream the mic input through all applied effects (filters, reverb, etc) and out through your speakers or headphones as soon as you call the <code>play()</code> method on that Wad.
 Call the <code>stop()</code> method on a microphone Wad to disconnect your microphone from that Wad.
 You may experience problems with microphone feedback if you aren't using headphones.

 <pre><code>var voice = new Wad({
   source : 'mic',